Marienfelde Refugee Centre: Talking About Exile

-The Marienfelde Refugee Centre is both a memorial and a museum about the GDR and West Berlin.
-Above all, it makes intelligent reference to the current migration issue.
-Unfortunately, it is not highlighted at all.
+The Marienfelde Refugee Centre is both a memorial and a museum reflecting on the GDR and West Berlin.
+It notably provides an insightful perspective on the current issue of migration.
+Regrettably, it is often overlooked.

-The end of the Berlin Blockade in 1949 led to the creation of two German states, following the demarcation lines of the occupation sectors.
-In the GDR, the popular protest of June 1953 was violently repressed by the Red Army, and political violence was unleashed on real or perceived opponents of the regime.
+The end of the Berlin Blockade in 1949 led to the formation of two separate German states, following the lines of the occupational sectors.
+In the GDR, the popular protest of June 1953 was brutally suppressed by the Red Army, and political violence was inflicted on real or perceived opponents of the regime.

-Many decided to flee to the West.
-Although the inter-German border between the FRG and the GDR was difficult to cross at that time, the particularity of the division isolated West Berlin in East German territory and, in the absence of an efficient border system, the western zone became the preferred place of passage to the rest of West Germany.
-The movement was massive.
-Within a few years, almost two million East Germans passed through West Berlin and the transit centres for refugees set up by the Red Cross and the West German state.
+Numerous individuals chose to flee to the West.
+Although the inter-German border between the FRG and the GDR was challenging to cross during this period, the unique circumstances of the division left West Berlin isolated within East German territory.
+Without an effective border system, the western zone became the preferred route to the rest of West Germany.
+The migration was immense.
+Within a few years, nearly two million East Germans passed through West Berlin and the refugee transit centers established by the Red Cross and the West German state.

-The exhibition space is spread over two floors of the centre's former administration building.
-On the ground floor, three rooms follow one another along a corridor on whose walls the major events of the German division are briefly discussed in chronological order.
-The exhibits show the reasons why hundreds of thousands of people went into exile until 1961 and the various methods used to leave the GDR after the Wall was built.
-The museography is uncluttered and the space is relatively small, thus reinforcing the almost intimate aspect of the exhibition.
+The exhibition space spans two floors of the center's former administrative building.
+On the ground floor, three rooms are sequentially aligned along a corridor.
+The corridor walls briefly present the significant events of the German division in chronological order.
+The exhibits illustrate the reasons why hundreds of thousands of people chose exile up to 1961 and the various methods used to leave the GDR after the Wall's construction.
+The museography is minimal, and the space is relatively compact, which further amplifies the exhibition's almost intimate nature.

-Biographical notes inform about the different life paths and several everyday objects from a pair of shoes to a little girl's doll.
-The whole is deeply human.
-The third room recounts the administrative difficulties that the refugee had to overcome in order to hope, not to stay in West Germany, but simply to obtain the right to work and to obtain all the social protection necessary to start a new life.
+Biographical notes provide insight into different life trajectories and several everyday objects, from a pair of shoes to a little girl's doll, humanize the narrative.
+The third room recounts the administrative obstacles a refugee had to overcome, not to stay in West Germany, but simply to secure work rights and gain the necessary social protection to start anew.

-On the first floor, the organisation of the reception itself is dealt with, with a presentation of the canteen menus and the human stories that were turned upside down and reconstructed.
-A photographic exhibition shows daily life at the centre from 1953 to the present day.
-Black and white photos are gradually replaced by colour photos.
-East German families are replaced by others from Syria, Bosnia or the former Soviet Union.
-Finally, the visitor passes through bedrooms on whose walls quotations from past and present refugees reflect the same apprehensions and feelings: the promise of a new beginning and the fear of renewal.
+On the first floor, the reception organization is discussed, with a display of canteen menus and human stories that were disrupted and restructured.
+A photographic exhibit shows the daily life at the center from 1953 to the present day.
+Black and white photos gradually give way to color images.
+East German families are replaced by others from Syria, Bosnia, or the former Soviet Union.
+Finally, visitors pass through bedrooms where quotes from past and current refugees mirror similar fears and emotions: the promise of a fresh start and the apprehension of renewal.

-Through the history of the German division, the Marienfelde Centre intelligently questions the reasons why men and women take to the roads of exile.
-The fears and anxieties of the refugees of the past and the present are not so different, and the aspirations for an ordinary life are, in the end, quite similar from one era to the next.
+Through the lens of German division, the Marienfelde Centre thoughtfully examines the reasons why people embark on paths of exile.
+The fears and anxieties of past and present refugees are not so different, and aspirations for an ordinary life are remarkably similar across time.

-The memorial updates the historical fact and places it in the broader context of Germany's immigration policy since 2015.
-However, there are also limitations to the whole, such as the lack of completeness and the general presentation, which can leave the visitor wanting more.
-This betrays a lack of ambition and, by extension, the absence of a political will to make this emblematic place a real museum of exile.
+The memorial updates historical events and situates them within the broader context of Germany's immigration policy since 2015.
+Nonetheless, the site is also marked by shortcomings such as lack of comprehensive information and a general presentation that may leave visitors unsatisfied.
+This reveals a lack of ambition and, by extension, the absence of political will to transform this emblematic location into a full-fledged museum of exile.

 The human dimension of the exhibition

-A space divided between memory work and the reception of refugees
+A space shared between memorial work and refugee reception

 A rather limited exhibition space